Peer review process

 The editorial board makes the overall decision on publication of the manuscript taking into account the outcomes of the review as well as the author’s substantiated response.

-The list of articles for publication in the current issue of the journal is determined by the Editor-in-Chief or their deputy.
+The list of articles for publication in the current issue of the journal is determined by the Editor-in-Chief.
 After that the Secretary communicates this information to the authors and indicates terms of publication.
 The Editor-in-Chief approves the content of the issue.
+An official document confirming the inclusion of a manuscript in a particular issue can be provided by the editors to the author only after the content has been approved.

 The original reviews are kept in the Editorial and Publishing Unit for five years from the publication date and their copies can be sent to the author or State Commission for Academic Degrees and Titles of the Ministry of Education and Science of Russia on their request.